dorawyy/CPEN321_CMIYC/documentation/Testing_And_Code_Review.md

 > cmiyc@1.0.0 test:mocks
 > jest tests/withMocks

+ PASS  tests/withMocks/controllers/NotificationQuadtreeIntegration.test.ts
+  NotificationController - Integration with Quadtree
+    ✓ should call findNearbyFriendsWithQuadtree with user and friends (2 ms) ✓ should handle error when user not found
+    ✓ should handle error when user location not set (1 ms) ✓ should update logList and send FCM notifications for nearby friends (1 ms) ✓ should handle friends without FCM tokens (line 136) (1 ms)

  PASS  tests/withMocks/routes/FriendRoutes.test.ts
   FriendRoutes API - With Mocks
     GET /friends/:userID - Get Friends
-      ✓ should return friends for user (32 ms)
+      ✓ should return friends for user (37 ms)
-      ✓ should return empty array for user with no friends (5 ms) ✓ should return 404 for non-existent user (3 ms) POST /friends/:userID/sendRequest/:friendEmail - Send Friend Request
+      ✓ should return empty array for user with no friends (16 ms) ✓ should return 404 for non-existent user (7 ms) POST /friends/:userID/sendRequest/:friendEmail - Send Friend Request
-      ✓ should send friend request successfully (6 ms) ✓ should return 400 when sending request to yourself (3 ms) ✓ should return 400 when already friends (5 ms) ✓ should return 200 when request already sent (3 ms) ✓ should return 404 for non-existent friend (4 ms) ✓ should handle case when user is null during friends check (5 ms) GET /friends/:userID/friendRequests - Get Friend Requests
+      ✓ should send friend request successfully (4 ms) ✓ should return 400 when sending request to yourself (7 ms) ✓ should return 400 when already friends (5 ms) ✓ should return 200 when request already sent (7 ms) ✓ should return 404 for non-existent friend (4 ms) ✓ should handle case when user is null during friends check (6 ms) GET /friends/:userID/friendRequests - Get Friend Requests
-      ✓ should return friend requests for user (3 ms) ✓ should return empty array for user with no friend requests (4 ms) ✓ should return 404 for non-existent user (2 ms) POST /friends/:userID/acceptRequest/:friendID - Accept Friend Request
+      ✓ should return friend requests for user (6 ms) ✓ should return empty array for user with no friend requests (3 ms) ✓ should return 404 for non-existent user (3 ms) POST /friends/:userID/acceptRequest/:friendID - Accept Friend Request
-      ✓ should accept friend request successfully (3 ms) ✓ should return 400 for non-existent friend request (3 ms) ✓ should return 404 for non-existent user or friend (3 ms) ✓ should handle database error when accepting friend request (3 ms) POST /friends/:userID/declineRequest/:friendID - Decline Friend Request
+      ✓ should accept friend request successfully (4 ms) ✓ should return 400 for non-existent friend request (3 ms) ✓ should return 404 for non-existent user or friend (3 ms) ✓ should handle database error when accepting friend request (5 ms) POST /friends/:userID/declineRequest/:friendID - Decline Friend Request
-      ✓ should decline friend request successfully (3 ms) ✓ should return 404 for non-existent user (2 ms) ✓ should handle database error when declining friend request (3 ms) PUT /friends/:userID/deleteFriend/:friendID - Delete Friend
+      ✓ should decline friend request successfully (4 ms) ✓ should return 404 for non-existent user (2 ms) ✓ should handle database error when declining friend request (3 ms) PUT /friends/:userID/deleteFriend/:friendID - Delete Friend
-      ✓ should delete friend successfully (3 ms)
+      ✓ should delete friend successfully (2 ms)
-      ✓ should return 404 for non-existent user or friend (2 ms) ✓ should handle database error when deleting friend (2 ms)
+      ✓ should return 404 for non-existent user or friend (2 ms) ✓ should handle database error when deleting friend (3 ms)

  PASS  tests/withMocks/routes/NotificationRoutes.test.ts
   NotificationRoutes API - With Mocks
     PUT /fcm/:userID - Set FCM Token
-      ✓ should update FCM token for existing user (10 ms) ✓ should return 404 for non-existent user (3 ms) ✓ should return 404 if update fails (5 ms)
+      ✓ should update FCM token for existing user (11 ms) ✓ should return 404 for non-existent user (4 ms) ✓ should return 404 if update fails (3 ms)
-      ✓ should return validation errors for missing FCM token (4 ms) GET /notifications/:userID - Get Notifications
+      ✓ should return validation errors for missing FCM token (3 ms) GET /notifications/:userID - Get Notifications
-      ✓ should return notifications for existing user (5 ms) ✓ should return 404 for non-existent user (2 ms) ✓ should handle user without logList property (2 ms) ✓ should return empty array for user with empty logList (4 ms) POST /send-event/:userID - Send Event Notification
+      ✓ should return notifications for existing user (4 ms) ✓ should return 404 for non-existent user (2 ms) ✓ should handle user without logList property (4 ms) ✓ should return empty array for user with empty logList (3 ms) POST /send-event/:userID - Send Event Notification
       ✓ should send notification to nearby friends (3 ms) ✓ should return 404 for non-existent user (4 ms)